primer/react/contributor-docs/migrating-to-css-modules.md

 ## Before Refactoring a Component

 - **Verify VRT (Visual Regression Testing) Coverage:**
   - Check for missing VRT coverage.
 We utilize the VRT tests to make sure we're matching styling in production with current expectations.
+Components should have a Storybook story for every "feature" or option available that impacts the UI for VRT to capture in a screenshot.
-  - Make sure there are `dev` stories for any edge cases spotted in production for the component (ie. sx prop, custom className, styled system attributes).
+  - Make sure there are `dev` stories for any edge cases spotted in production for the component (ie. sx prop, custom className, styled system attributes). `dev` stories may include things that we wouldn't normally recommend for the purpose of stress testing what happens when PRC components are overridden with custom styles.
 - **Ensure All Visual Changes Are Completed:**
   - Make necessary visual changes **before** creating the CSS Modules refactor PR.